martinandersen3d/windows_set_date_time_program_with_presets/Readme.md

 Features:
 - Create your own custom date presets
-- Autosave your date list
+- Autosave your date list in config.txt, same folder where you save the program.
 - "Reset" and return to your normal clock
 - When you exit the program, to clock will go back to normal